zerasul/mdbook_en/14sound/sound.md

     * 1/2/2ADPCM: 2-channel 4-bit driver.
     * 3/4/4PCM: 4 channels at 8 bits.
     * 5/6/XGM: 4 channels with 8 bits.
+    * XGM2: It can mix up to 3 samples (8 bit signed) at either 13.3 Khz or 6.65 Khz while playing XGM music.
 * _out-rate_: Output rate to decode the output.
 Only used for Z80_DRIVER_PCM.
 * _far_: Additional parameter to add information at the end of the ROM (used for Bank-switch).